PioneerCode/pioneer-windows-development-environment/README.md

 config.vm.box = {name-of-box}
 ```
 ## Provision
-Depending on what you want installed coming out of the gates, you might want to take a quick look at the following provision scripts.
+Depending on what you want to be installed coming out of the gates, you might want to take a quick look at the provision scripts located in the [scripts folder](https://github.com/PioneerCode/pioneer-windows-development-environment/tree/master/scripts).
-* install-iis.ps1
-* install-programs.ps1

 Most of what is needed for our entire stack is already configured inside these files.
 That being said, you might have some personal preferences.
 Open each up to take a quick look and make any adjustments you see fit.

 Typically, you would want to at least open up **install-programs.ps1** and select the appropriate version of Visual Studio to be installed.
 As a default, Visual Studio 2017 Enterprise edition is provisioned.

+### When to run scripts
+Some people will want to run scripts as provisions of ```vagrant up```, others might want to move the script files to their new VM and run them at will.
+By default, the [Vagrantfile](https://www.vagrantup.com/docs/vagrantfile/) is set to run a few scripts that I know I will always need to be run.
+If you prefer, you can comment those provision out and uncomment the "file" provision.
+The "file" provision will instead move the scripts to the ```c:\users\vagrant\documents\script```.
+This will allow you to run them whenever you see fit.

 ## Run
 Depending on your environment, run one of the following.
 Default == VirtualBox.